matthewemeh/pollara-build-gems/backend/README.md

-# Pollara (Backend)
+# Pollara

-#### By [Matthew Emeh](https://github.com/matthewemeh) @29th of September, 2025
+#### By [Matthew Emeh](https://github.com/matthewemeh) @1st of November, 2025

 <br>

 ## Overview

 Pollara is a distributed, microservices-based voting platform designed for secure, scalable, and transparent elections.
 The system is composed of several independent services, each responsible for a specific domain, all coordinated through a central API Gateway.
 Pollara supports authentication, voting, results collation, notifications, and more, with robust logging, rate limiting, and validation throughout.
-It is deployed at:

 ## Table of Contents